 - Are you praying and reading the Bible actively to prepare for spiritual attacks?

-If you don’t believe in spiritual warfare, spiritual world, demons, etc., then try to read the Bible or pray consistently.
-You will quickly discover that spiritual world is real because the enemies will try everything to stop you from praying or reading the Bible.
+If you don’t believe in spiritual warfare, the spiritual world, demons, etc., then try to read the Bible or pray consistently.
+You will quickly discover that the spiritual world is real because the enemies will try everything to stop you from praying or reading the Bible.
 Why?
 The Devil knows that when you get into the presence of God, you will know how to stand your ground.
 The spiritual world is real.

 On a piece of paper, write down all the areas in which you’ve been attacked in the past (ex. lust, hatred, laziness, etc.).
 Then, ask for God’s strength to stand firm against those attacks (temptations).
 The enemy will continue to attack you.
 There’s no question about it.
 But God gave you the armor to stand firm and the weapons to use against the enemy.
 Don’t be a powerless soldier.
 Stand firm!